ME-ICA/tedana/docs/approach.rst

 *********

 The next step is an attempt to remove noise from the data.
-This process can be broadly separated into three steps: **decomposition**, **metric calculation** and **component selection**.
+This process can be broadly separated into three steps:
+**decomposition**, **metric calculation** and **component selection**.
 Decomposition reduces the dimensionality of the optimally combined data using `principal component analysis (PCA)`_ and then an `independent component analysis (ICA)`_.
-Metrics that evaluate TE-dependence or independence are derived from these components.
+Metrics that evaluate TE-dependence or -independence are derived from these components.
 Component selection uses these metrics in order to identify components that should be kept in the data or discarded.
 Unwanted components are then removed from the optimally combined data